 We are an early-stage company.
 We were founded and commenced operations in the second half of 2013.
-Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, acquiring and developing our technology, identifying potential product candidates, and undertaking preclinical studies.

-All of our research programs are still in the preclinical or research stage of development, and their risk of failure is high.
-We have not yet demonstrated an ability to initiate or successfully complete any clinical trials, including large-scale, pivotal clinical trials, obtain marketing approvals, manufacture a commercial-scale medicine, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful commercialization.
+Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, acquiring and developing our technology, identifying potential product candidates, undertaking preclinical studies and preparing to undertake clinical trials.
+Except for EDIT-101 to treat LCA10, all of our research programs are still in the preclinical or research stage of development, and their risk of failure of all of our research programs is high.
+We have not yet demonstrated an ability to successfully initiate or complete any clinical trials, including large-scale, pivotal clinical trials, obtain marketing approvals, manufacture a commercial-scale medicine, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful commercialization.
 Typically, it takes about 10 to 15 years to develop a new medicine from the time it is discovered to when it is available for treating patients.
 Consequently, any predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history.